adgellida/arduinoProjects/README.md

 100% Completed.

-When water overcomes the middle of the sensor a LED blinks, if not the LED is OFF.
+When water overcomes the middle of the water sensor a LED blinks, if not the LED is OFF.

 Applications: Based on a maxim level, checks if a liquid is overflowing it and an alarm sounds.
 For example air aconditioner.